-A health care provider will usually perform a variety of tests to diagnose neuropathy.
+A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

-- Neurological exam to test sensation, reflexes, balance and metal status.
+- Neurological exam to test sensation, reflexes, balance and mental status.

 - Electromyography (EMG), which measures the electrical activity of muscles when working and at rest.

-- CT or MRI scan, which are imaging techniques that allow health care providers to visualize the brain.
+- CT or MRI scans which are imaging techniques that allow healthcare providers to see the brain.

-- Nerve conduction velocity tests to help identify how and where the nerve is damaged.
+- Nerve conduction velocity tests to help find out how and where the nerve is damaged.

 - Biopsies of the skin and nerves to find out how severely nerves are damaged.

-- Angiography, which is a special X-ray that uses contrast dye and takes pictures of your heart and blood vessels.
+- Angiography, a special X-ray that uses contrast dye and takes pictures of your heart and blood vessels.

 How are cranial neuropathies treated?

 But it's important to diagnose and treat any health conditions that are causing the neuropathy.
 Treating common causes like high blood pressure, infections, and diabetes can help to treat the neuropathy.
-Eating nutritious foods, avoiding smoking, and limiting alcohol are also helpful in managing neuropathy.
+Eating nutritious foods, avoiding smoking, and limiting alcohol can also help manage neuropathy.